achu44/LLM-machine-learning-app/README.md

 # INSTRUCTIONS FOR USING APP

+Please add an OpenAI API Key to the secrets.toml file in app/.streamlit for the application to be able to properly run and work.

 The application is executable by running `docker-compose build && docker-compose up` from the root directory of the repository.

 A typical process for using the app is: